mindlink/my-chat/readme.md

 <conversation_name><new_line>
 (<unix_timestamp><space><username><space><message><new_line>)*
 ```
-* Messages can be filtered by a specific user
+* Messages can be filtered by a specific user --> DONE
     * The user can be provided as a command-line argument (how the argument is specified is up to you)
     * All messages sent by the specified user are written to the JSON output
     * Messages sent by any other user are not written to the JSON output
-* Messages can be filtered by a specific keyword
+* Messages can be filtered by a specific keyword --> DONE
     * The keyword can be specified as a command-line argument
     * All messages sent containing the keyword are written to the JSON output
     * Messages sent that do not contain the keyword are not written to the JSON output
-* Hide specific words
+* Hide specific words --> DONE
     * A blacklist can be specified as a command-line argument
     * Any blacklisted word is replaced with "\*redacted\*" in the output.